nelsojona/substack/docs/IMPLEMENTATION_PLAN.md

 ## Timeline

-- March 15-17: Implement EXT-2 (Batch processing for multiple authors)
-- March 18-19: Implement EXT-3 (Filtering posts by date range)
+- March 10: Completed EXT-3 (Filtering posts by date range)
-- March 20-22: Implement EXT-6 (Oxylabs integration)
+- March 15-17: Implement EXT-6 (Oxylabs integration)
-- March 23-25: Implement EXT-1 (Custom Markdown templates)
+- March 18-21: Implement EXT-1 (Custom Markdown templates)
-- March 26-29: Begin work on EXT-4 (Export to other formats)
+- March 22-29: Begin work on EXT-4 (Export to other formats)

 ## Dependencies and Blockers

 - Need to add more test coverage for edge cases in authentication
 - Consider upgrading aiohttp to the latest version for better performance
 - May need to add more documentation for the Oxylabs integration
+- Need to ensure the batch processor works well with large numbers of authors

 ## Testing Strategy